 But under pressure from such groups, Massachusetts in 1912 passed a law allowing cities and towns to ban triple deckers.
 Not in so many words, though.
 The language said municipalities could prevent construction of any ‘wooden tenement’ in which ‘cooking shall be done above the second floor.‘

 The Providence Chamber of Commerce put it more bluntly in a 1917 Providence magazine article that attacked the three decker menace.

-It described the unpleasant experience of a middle-floor tenant, with tramping feet on the thin board floor overhead, the aroma of cooking from the lower floor.
-Children squabbled, mothers quarreled over yard use on wash day and the clutter blocked the landings.
-"They have moved on to the greater joy and comfort of the two-tenement house," noted the chamber.
+It described the unpleasant experience of a middle-floor tenant, with tramping feet on the thin board floor overhead and the aroma of cooking from the lower floor.
+Children squabbled, mothers quarreled over yard use on wash day and clutter blocked the landings.
+“They have moved on to the greater joy and comfort of the two-tenement house,” noted the chamber.

-The chamber urged Rhode Island ban the triple decker menace and follow the example of Bridgeport, Conn., and 36 Massachusetts municipalities such as Arlington, Belmont, Brookline and Swampscott, argued the chamber.
+The chamber urged Rhode Island to ban the triple decker menace and follow the example of Bridgeport, Conn., and 36 Massachusetts municipalities such as Arlington, Belmont, Brookline and Swampscott.

 More restrictive laws followed, and by 1927 it was almost impossible to build a triple decker.